-The interval between the first and second dose of vaccine is governed by the manufacturer's recommendations, which are given in the SPC of the vaccine - Comirnaty, Spikevax and Vaxzevria.
+The interval between the first and second dose of vaccine is governed by the manufacturer's recommendations, which are given in the SPC of the vaccine - Comirnaty, Spikevax, Vaxzevria and Nuvaxovid.
 When registering, you can choose the date of the second dose according to the dates offered.

 You can find information on how to move an unsuitable vaccination date for each vaccination site on ockoreport.uzis.cz

 Having Covid-19 in the past